srensamblador/winfetch/README.md

 # File with ASCII art to display instead of a logo or image
 # $ascii_file = "./winfetch.txt"

-# Colour for the ASCII art
+# Color for the ASCII art
-# $ascii_colour = "31m"
+# $ascii_color = "31m"
 ```

 These are the new properties available in Winfetch-ASCII.

 - **ascii_file**: Path to the text file containing the art
-- **ascii_colour**: The art will be painted with this colour.
-If not specified it will be coloured white.
+- **ascii_color**: The art will be painted with this color.
+If not specified it will be colored white.

-> Refer to [ANSI escape characters](https://en.wikipedia.org/wiki/ANSI_escape_code#Colors) for the list of possible colours.
+> Refer to [ANSI escape characters](https://en.wikipedia.org/wiki/ANSI_escape_code#Colors) for the list of possible colors.

-> WARNING: Be mindful of your terminal's emulator capabilities when deciding on a colour as well as which ascii characters it's able to display
+> WARNING: Be mindful of your terminal's emulator capabilities when deciding on a color as well as which ascii characters it's able to display

 <p>